Crauford Tait: Personal life

 Tait died on 2 May 1832 and was buried in the family burial enclosure: "Tait's Tomb" south-east of Harvieston House.
 Harvieston House was demolished in 1971 to avoid rates.

 Descendants

-Through his son Archibald, he was a grandfather of Edith Murdoch Tait (1858–1936),w ho married Randall Davidson who (partly due to Tait's influence) was later also Archbishop of Canterbury.
+Through his son Archibald, he was a grandfather of Edith Murdoch Tait (1858–1936), who married Randall Davidson who (partly due to Tait's influence) was later also Archbishop of Canterbury.